FIRST DEGREE MURDER ATTORNEY IN PHOENIX, AZ

 Crime Prevention

-Another possible defense is if a suspect killed someone for the sole purpose of preventing a deadly crime.
+Another possible defense is if a person kills someone for the sole purpose of preventing a deadly crime.
 According to Arizona law, the suspect must have thought deadly force was necessary to prevent:

 No Motive